system-transparency/system-transparency/README.md

     * Less critical configuration data (host_configuration.json for stboot.
 * An Ext4 partition named STDATA containing
     * An OS package if boot method is set to _local_.
-    * An empty directory for use as a cache if boot method is set to _network_.
+    * An empty directory for use as a cache if the boot method is set to _network_.

 You need to write this image to the hard drive of the host.